 - Be quantitative in setting and assessing goals.
 Over the last decade, numerous studies on annual evaluations and promotion criteria in companies and universities have shown that specificity in goals and measures of success creates more equity and encourages participation from all members of a team.

 An unwavering commitment.

 Our mandate is to increase and accelerate breakthroughs in human health.
 This requires a commitment to bold programs executed with speed and agility by diverse, creative teams.
 Oftentimes as the work progresses, new challenges or opportunities are revealed.
 Our commitment is to adjust collaboratively with program participants.
 This necessarily means that the tasks and teams of performers may change throughout execution – milestones will be modified, adjusted, take on more or less intensity; some performers will leave; new team members will join.
 The Program Director is responsible for orchestrating activities around a common, specific, and quantifiable goal.
-For these reasons, Leap funding is in the form of contracts, rather than grants.
+For these reasons, our funding is in the form of contracts, rather than grants.

 This form of funding is intended to expand options and complement other research and development efforts.
-Higher-risk ideas that are often central in a Leap program, may not find support elsewhere.
+Higher-risk ideas that are often central in a Wellcome Leap program, may not find support elsewhere.
 It’s a decidedly different way of working, focused on collaboration, intense in pace, mission oriented, and dynamic — we are confident that this type of work adds to both what we accomplish and how we work — together.